OpenNebula/addon-eywa/README.md

 3. EYWA manages the meta-information to the MySQL Database.
 4. We recommend separation of the external NIC and internal NIC.
 However, it is a single NIC is available.
  * e.g) External: eth0, Internal: eth1
-5. Current automated installation script (install.sh) is only supported Ubuntu distribution.
-In RHEL based Linux distributions and other information, refer to the manual modification or script contents and installation recommendations.
+5. Current automated installation script (install.sh) is supported Ubuntu14.04 and CentOS7 distribution.
+(Ubuntu14.04 is Recommended)
 6. We tested based on the KVM Hypervisor.
 We expect no restrictions in other Hypervisor.

 ## Limitations